-ThoughtSpot version 5.2 is now available.
-These release notes include information about new features, fixed issues from the previous releases, and any known issues.
+ThoughtSpot version 5.2.3 is now available.
+These release notes include information about new and enhanced features.

 Supported Upgrade Paths

 If you are running one of the following versions, you can upgrade to the 5.2.3 release directly:

 This includes any hotfixes or customer patches on these branches.

 If you are running a different version, you must do a multiple pass upgrade.
 First, upgrade to one of the above versions, and then to the 5.2.3 release.

 ThoughtSpot mobile version 1.1.2 now supports auto-redirect Single Sign-On (SSO) for configured clusters.

 For a complete list of issues that we fixed in this release, see 5.2 Fixed issues.

 ThoughtSpot mobile beta

 Our brand new mobile app is now available in beta on iOS devices for customers with ThoughtSpot 5.1 or later.
 If you want to try it, fill out this form: ThoughtSpot Mobile App Beta Access.